Slayingripper/Investigating-Radio-Frequency-vulnerabilities-in-the-Internet-of-Things/README.md

 ### Bluetooth Controller

-The Bluetooth controller is in charge of inplimenting the physical layer (Layer 1) of bluetooth which is made up of the radio , baseband and link managment layer.
+The Bluetooth controller is in charge of implementing the physical layer (Layer 1) of Bluetooth which is made up of the radio , base band and link management layer.
 It establishes the initial communication with the destination device using the Host Controller Interface .
-The link managment layer is in charge of creating that initial connection between two devices in turn use the baseband layer to create an access control system through the radio link layer .
+The link management layer is in charge of creating that initial connection between two devices in turn use the base band layer to create an access control system through the radio link layer .

 "Multi-level Bluetooth Intrusion Detection System" (cite)